deinsoftware/toolbox/README.md

 ![ToolBox](.github/social/preview.png "ToolBox")

-**ToolBox** was created to simplify and automate tasks related to the .Net Core console.
+**ToolBox** was created to simplify and automate tasks related to the .Net console.
 Was born in [HardHat](https://github.com/deinsoftware/hardhat/) project as a Class.
 Now grown up as a library and can be used by other console applications.

 > The Code is Dark and Full of Errors!
 > Console is your friend ... don't be afraid!